boisgera/audio.timit/README.md

     alongside the textual one.

   - use the existing `.wav` files and the Media Fragments URI API to display players for fragments too.
+Except that this API is supported by noone.

     Arf, if we refer to the wav files into an HTML embedded audio, the files need to be accessible ...
 And if instead we base64 & embed